 What could be more beautiful than a baby bee on a honeycomb of gold, wings open, ready to fly?
 Head and body are natural gem amber-colored citrine with a six-sided cell filled with honey-colored gold, waxed over in pure white diamonds.

 With your flower gardens and fields filled with flowers, you become a contributor.
-Let the honey touch your tongue and you will know the taste of heaven.
+Let the honey touch your tongue, and you will know the taste of heaven.

 There are three types of honey bees within a hive: the queen, the workers, and the drones.
 A queen bee is the only female bee in the hive that gets to reproduce.
 Worker bees are all female and are all offspring of the queen.
 There are males in the hive called drones.
 The drone bee’s only purpose is to mate.
 After mating, the drone bee will die immediately.